allenday/protobuf3-solidity/README.md

   - `all`: both decoder and encoder will be generated
   - `decoder`: only decoder will be generated
   - `encoder`: only encoder will be generated (experimental!)
+- `protobuf_lib_import`: default `@protobuf3-solidity-lib/contracts/ProtobufLib.sol`
+  - specifies the import path for the ProtobufLib dependency
+  - use package paths like `@protobuf3-solidity-lib/contracts/ProtobufLib.sol` for npm packages
+  - use local paths like `ProtobufLib.sol` for local development
+  - use relative paths like `./lib/ProtobufLib.sol` for custom layouts
 - `strict_field_numbers`: default `true`
   - `true`: enforce strict field number validation (must increment by 1)
   - `false`: allow non-monotonic field ordering